FoxDotBuild/Cya/MicroPython/GettingStarted.md

 ## Install the kt403A.py Library for the DFPlayer Mini MP3 Player

-## Install the pca9685.py Library for the PWM COntroller
+## Install the pca9685.py Library for the PWM Controller

 ## install the joints.py Library to control Cya's Motors and Joints